 Rambling around Holy Island we saw off in the distance some sort of castle, completely overgrown except for one of the towers.

 In front of it was an almost impenetrable thicket of brambles, stinging nettles and other unfriendly thorny plants, so nasty I thought that if we ever found a way to get to the castle we would surely find Sleeping Beauty inside!There wasn’t any obvious trail in that direction, only a faint path of downtrodden grass that led to a gate.

 Crossing over a cobblestone beach we eventually located a trail that took us to a dirt road that ran directly in front of the castle.

-The place was deserted except for an older gentleman who was busy taking a photo of the last tower.
+Up close the rock that formed the castle walls was quite unique and layered.
+The place was deserted except for an older gentleman who was busy taking a photo of one of the towers.

 “Do you know anything about this castle?”
 I asked him.

 “Yes,” he answered and then a small smile played upon his face.
 “It’s not actually a castle, it’s a house.
 And I used to live there, until 1946.”